-Before you utilize any of the coping techniques described below, find a dark, secluded room.
-Next, engage in 2 to 3 minutes of controlled breathing—then you are ready to try one of the following:
+But before you utilize any of the coping techniques described below, locate a dark, secluded room.
+Next, engage in 2 to 3 minutes of controlled breathing; then you are ready to begin.

-Regardless of the location of your symptoms, imagine that particular part of your body as separated from the rest of your body.
-For example, picture your foot on the chair located on the other side of the room.
-You can then tell your foot to remain there, as you continue to hold the picture in your mind.
+Regardless of the location of your symptoms, imagine that particular part of your body as separated from the rest of your body (a mental practice known as disassociation).
+For example, picture your foot on the desk located on the other side of your room.
+You can then tell your foot (or whichever body part is experiencing symptoms) to remain there, as you continue to hold the picture in your mind.

 2. Sensory splitting to relieve chronic sciatic pain

 Pain is not the only sensation that is associated with chronic sciatica—you may also feel burning, numbness, or tingling.
 If you experience multiple sensations at once, you can try the coping technique known as sensory splitting.